Welcome to today's edition of the Rush 24-7 podcast.

 If there's a leak out of my administration, I want to know who it is.

-So uh Tom, what what is the difference there?
+So, Tom, what is the difference there?

 Where did he move the goalpost?

-Well, I'm talking about I think it was on June 10th, the question I was talking about.
+Well, I'm talking about, I think it was on June 10th, the question I was talking about.

 I don't know if you guys have that one.